What is "Natural Young Angus Beef"?

 When can I expect my beef to be ready?

-We will be slaughtering several animals per month.
+We take several animals to slaughter per month.
 The beef is usually ready for pick up two weeks after slaughter.
 We will advise via phone or e-mail.

 top of page